DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - Use **AWS Org** and add accounts from departments to an O(rg) (U)nit when seeing **autonomy/service isolations**.
 - Cloudtrail to SNS **DOES NOT** have filtering
 - **Amazon S3 event notifications typically deliver events in seconds but can sometimes take a minute or longer.
 On very rare occasions, events might be lost**
 - AWS Trusted adviser is NOT event driven, i.e., it must be scheduled.
 This means running it on some frequency, the quickest refresh is every 5 minutes.
+It helps with resources provisioning with best practices.
 - Use AWS System Manager on all instances to manage patching
 - S3 generated keys cannot be managed
 - Use tag-based IAM policy to implement granular access control over certain resources.
 Read Tagging in [cost-management](./cost-management)